Sharathkumar0/MARKET_BASKET_ANALYSIS/README.md

 **Strategies may include:**

-1 Changing the store layout according to trends\n
+1 Changing the store layout according to trends

-2 Customer behaviour analysis\n
+2 Customer behaviour analysis

-3 Catalog design\n
+3 Catalog design

 **Difference between Association and Recommendation:**